 My wife and daughter headed off in one direction, son mumbled “this is boring” as he shuffled off to find wifi and delighted at the prospect of a few hours to myself, I ambled (with no real purpose it has to be said), into one of the vast (and beautiful), art galleries (did I say spread across three floors)?

 An hour later, map in hand, I arrived back at my starting point and set out to visit another gallery.
 Somehow though, I ended up back in the art gallery I had previously visited and found myself trying to navigate to a new section but with no success.
-Me and map reading have never been the best of friends it has to be admitted.
+Map reading and I have never been the best of friends it has to be admitted.

 With about half an hour to go before closing, the family met up at the pre-designated spot.
 Son was still bored but Mum and Daughter had had a wonderful time viewing masterpieces including Picasso, Van Gogh and the Mona Lisa.
 I, meanwhile, had circled only one section of the Louvre and missed all of these works.
 Very annoyingly, (as my daughter pointed out), I had also missed a small Coptic Icon dating from the 6th or 7th century with an image of Christ and a disciple standing looking out at the world, the famous “Friendship Icon” in my eyes as precious as any Van Gogh.